Calgary Flames (9-9-2) at Ottawa Senators (6-14-1)

-TV: TSN5, RDS, SNW Stream live sports and exclusive originals on ESPN+.
+TV: TSN5, RDS2, SNW Stream live sports and exclusive originals on ESPN+.
 Sign up now!

-The Calgary Flames and the Ottawa Senators meet in NHL action from the Canadian Tire Center on Saturday afternoon.
+The Calgary Flames and Ottawa Senators meet Thursday in NHL action at the Canadian Tire Centre.

 The Calgary Flames need a win after losing five of their last seven games.
 The Calgary Flames are averaging 2.6 goals per game and are scoring on 21.6 percent of their power play opportunities.
 Johnny Gaudreau leads Calgary with nine goals, Elias Lindholm has 12 assists and Matthew Tkachuk has 68 shots on goal.
 Defensively, the Calgary Flames are allowing 2.8 goals per game and are killing 79.4 percent of their opponents power plays.
 Jacob Markstrom has allowed 41 goals on 452 shots faced and David Rittich has allowed 11 goals on 121 shots.